Dear Saint Anne Family:

 Q: How long will this plan be in place for the Sunday Masses?

-A: We anticipate that this plan will be in place for several months.
-Changes will be made as we refine the process and as the Diocese directs us.
+A: Changes will be made as we refine the process and as the Diocese has directed us to adapt and accommodate.

 A. M. D. G.